Mashhadi Jews: 19th century

 Many Jews of Mashhad, including the chief of the local Jewish community, Mullah Mahdi Aqajan, served as agents of the British government.
 This fact, in addition to the recent withdrawal of Iran from Herat in 1838 under diplomatic pressure from the British government, created an increasingly hostile atmosphere towards the Jews in Mashhad.

-The event which transformed this group of Iranian Jews into a community, was the Allahabad (means “God’s Justice”) of 1839.
+The event which transformed this group of Iranian Jews into a community, was the Allahdad Massacre (lit.
+“God’s Justice”) of 1839.
 Rising social tensions, resentment, and suspicion by Shiite Muslims of the Jewish inhabitants of Mashhad's Eydgah ghetto culminated in an explosive event.
 A blood libel on the Muslim holiday Ashura led to a devastating pogrom.
-On March 27, 1839 an estimated 36 Jews were killed and approximately seven Jewish girls were abducted to become Muslim child brides.
-Within the next twenty-four hours, under the risk of death, approximately three hundred Jewish families made the pretence of converting to Islam, under the advisement of their community leaders.
+On 27 March 1839, an estimated 36 Jews were killed and approximately 7 Jewish girls were abducted to become Muslim child brides.
+Within the next 24 hours, under the risk of death, approximately 300 Jewish families made the pretence of converting to Islam, under the advisement of their community leaders.
 The term Allahdad was coined by the forced converts to relate their past sins with the calamity they were enduring.

 Following the forced conversions, a number of Jewish families, unable to sustain the facade of Muslim faith, escaped to Herat in 1840.
 It is estimated that the remaining community members proceeded to live dual lives as covert Jews.
-During this time, the Jadid-al-Islam (a term meaning “New Muslims”) boasted of two known Sheikhs, 57 known Hajjis, and 21 known Karbalais while preserving their secret Jewish identities.
+During this time, the Jadid-al-Islam (lit.
+“New Muslims”) boasted of 2 known Sheikhs, 57 known Hajjis, and 21 known Karbalais while preserving their secret Jewish identities.
 Their ties to the Islamic religion were complex at times.

 Starting in 1886, Mashhadi families gradually migrated to Marv and surrounding areas of Czarist Turkmenistan, in an effort to escape persecution in Mashhad and look for better business opportunities in the Russian Empire.